On the Convergence of the ELBO to Entropy Sums: Convergence for General Exponential Families

-{\bf Proof}\\[1mm] The proof is essentially the same as that of Lemma \ref{lem:ParamCrit}.
+\begin{proof} The proof is essentially the same as that of Lemma \ref{lem:ParamCrit}.
 In fact, nothing changes for part A. For part B, we only need the linearity of the integral, which also applies in the case of a general measure.
-So we can infer from the left equation in~\eqref{EqnLemmaParamCritB1_general} that
+So we can infer from Eqn.~\ref{EqnLemmaParamCritB1_general} that